-Lets start with the virus.
-Viruses are often seen as the evil bad guys, trying to thwart life at every turn – their name comes from the Latin vīrus referring to poison and other noxious liquids.
+Viruses are often seen as the evil bad guys, trying to thwart life at every turn – and covid hasn’t helped that image.
+The name ‘virus’ even comes from the Latin vīrus referring to poison and other noxious liquids.
 In reality however viruses actually do a lot for us and our world and despite being often defined as ‘disease-causing agents’ (as bacteria first were).
-The Cucumber Mosaic Virus infects lots of plants (not just cucumbers confusingly), stunting their growth and damaging their fruits.
-However it also makes them far more attractive to pollinators, increasing their chancing of fruiting.
-More fruit = more baby plants.
-This is only one example of how viruses aren’t all bad and how many are harmless or even helpful to their hosts.

 *Yeast can move about, but seeing they are so small a cm would seem more like a mile to these microbes.